The Carter is open today, from 10 a.m. to 5 p.m.

 Artist Mark Dion retraces the footsteps of several 19th-century explorers in Texas, collecting materials to form a site-specific exhibition you can see only at the Carter.
 One of the most well-regarded living artists today, Dion is part explorer and part historian; part naturalist and part collector of curiosities.
 More than 150 years after the Texas explorers he followed, The Perilous Texas Adventures of Mark Dion enhances our understanding of the past and ultimately brings it to life in the present day.

-Acting Out offers the first-ever in-depth examination of the 19th-century photographic phenomenon of cabinet cards, debuting groundbreaking research.
+Acting Out: Cabinet Cards and the Making of Modern Photography offers the first-ever in-depth examination of the 19th-century photographic phenomenon of cabinet cards, debuting groundbreaking research.
 Building on the museum’s history as a leader in American photography, Acting Out examines how this trend in photographic portraiture set the foundation for the snapshot and today’s digital photosharing.

 American icon Winslow Homer, famous ocean painter, joins Frederic Remington, legendary cowboy artist, for the first exhibition to explore the unexpected resonances and moments of convergence between the themes, artistic sensibilities, and technical processes of these two artists.